awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 The permissions of a custom suffix service\-linked role are identical to those of the default service\-linked role\.
 In both cases, you cannot edit the roles, and you also cannot delete them if they are still in use by an Auto Scaling group\.
 The only difference is the role name suffix\.

 You can specify either role when you edit your AWS Key Management Service key policies to allow instances that are launched by Amazon EC2 Auto Scaling to be encrypted with your customer managed CMK\.
 However, if you plan to give granular access to a specific customer managed CMK, you should use a custom suffix service\-linked role\.
 Using a custom suffix service\-linked role provides you with:
-+ More control over the CMK\.
++ More control over the CMK
-+ The ability to track which Auto Scaling group made an API call in your CloudTrail logs\.
++ The ability to track which Auto Scaling group made an API call in your CloudTrail logs

 If you create customer managed CMKs that not all users should have access to, follow these steps to allow the use of a custom suffix service\-linked role: